 - 1. This guide sets out brief notes on the procedure to be followed after an order has been made appointing a receiver in the Chancery Division.
-The procedure is now governed by CPR Part 69 and its PD. - 2.
+The procedure is now governed by CPR Part 69 and PD 69. - 2.
 Appendix C contains notes on the main powers and duties of a receiver and a copy should be passed to the receiver.

-ACTION ON THE APPOINTMENT OF A RECEIVER (Rule 69.6; PD 6&8)
+Action on the Appointment of a Receiver (Rule 69.6; PD 69 paragraphs 6 & 8)

 - 3. Where an order has been made appointing a receiver, it is generally necessary to apply for directions, by application notice under Part 23.
-Part 69 PD 6 lists the matters on which directions will usually be given.
-A draft order should normally be submitted with the Application Notice. - 4.
+Paragraph 6 of PD 69 lists the matters on which directions will usually be given.
+A draft order should normally be submitted with the application notice. - 4.
 The application for directions should normally be made immediately after the making of the order appointing the receiver, especially where security has to be given within a limited time (see below).
 Only if the order appointing the receiver appoints him or her by name and gives full directions as to accounts and security will an application for directions not be necessary. - 5.
 The receiver may of course apply to the Master at any time for other directions as necessary.
-Where the directions are unlikely to be contentious or important to the parties this may be done by letter (see Part 69 PD 8).
+Where the directions are unlikely to be contentious or important to the parties this may be done by letter (see PD 69 paragraph 8).

-Giving Security (Rule 69.5; PD 7).
+Giving Security (Rule 69.5; PD 69 paragraph 7)

 - 6. The order appointing a receiver will normally include directions in relation to security, and will specify the date by which security is to be given.
 It is therefore important to obtain an early date for the directions hearing.
 If security is not completed within the time specified the receivership may be terminated and it will then be necessary for an application to be made to renew it.
 To avoid this, if it seems likely that security will not be given in time an application should be made at the directions hearing for an extension of time to give security. - 7.
-When the amount of the security has been settled, a guarantee in Form PF 30 CH (Appendix A) must (unless the receiver is a licensed insolvency practitioner covered by bond, which has been extended to cover the appointment) be prepared and entered into with one of the four main clearing banks or the insurance company listed in Appendix B.

-- 8. The guarantee must then be engrossed and executed, i.e. signed by the receiver and signed and sealed by the bank or insurance company.
-It should then be lodged in Chancery Chambers, Room TM7.09, Royal Courts of Justice, Strand London WC2A 2LL.
+When the amount of the security has been settled, a guarantee in form PF 30 CH (Appendix A) must (unless the receiver is a licensed insolvency practitioner covered by bond, which has been extended to cover the appointment) be prepared and entered into with one of the four main clearing banks or the insurance company listed in Appendix B. - 8.
+The guarantee must then be engrossed and executed, i.e. signed by the receiver and signed and sealed by the bank or insurance company.
+It should then be lodged in the Masters' Appointments Section, ground floor, Rolls Building, 7 Rolls Buildings, Fetter Lane, London EC4A 1NL.
 It will then be signed by the Master and endorsed with a certificate of completion of security and placed on the court file.
-Where security is given by bond, written evidence of the extended bond and the sufficiency of its cover must be filed in Room 7.09 in accordance with the requirements of Part 69 PD 7.3(1). - 9.
+Where security is given by bond, written evidence of the extended bond and the sufficiency of its cover must be filed at the above address in accordance with the requirements of PD 69 paragraph 7.3(1). - 9.
 If the amount of the security given is subsequently increased or decreased, an endorsement is made to the original guarantee.

-Receiver's Remuneration (Rule 69.7; PD9)
+Receiver's Remuneration (Rule 69.7; PD69 paragraph 9)